2024 Tunbridge Wells Borough Council election

 The 2024 Tunbridge Wells Borough Council election took place on 2 May 2024 to elect members of Tunbridge Wells Borough Council in Kent, England.
 This was on the same day as other local elections.

+The council reported borough-wide turnout of 37% and published detailed results for each ward.

 Following a review of ward boundaries, the election was contested with new electoral divisions and with a reduced number of seats, 39 down from 48.

 Summary

 The council was under no overall control prior to the election, being run by a coalition of the Liberal Democrats, local party the Tunbridge Wells Alliance, and Labour, led by Liberal Democrat councillor Ben Chapelard.
 The election saw the Liberal Democrats take majority control of the council.